From “Martini, shaken not stirred” to

 Stars: Tom Hanks, Mark Rylance, Alan Alda

-This one is another one of those movies from which you can learn something from, which makes a good contender to being one of the best spy movies.
+This one is another one of those movies from which you can learn something from.
+That makes a good contender to be one of the best spy movies.

-Another factor why it is the best spy movie is that it is led by Spielberg, and written by Coen brothers, and performed by Tom Hanks.
-You put these people together, they will film your ordinary day like it was an Oscar worthy piece.
+Another factor why it is the best spy movie is that it is led by Spielberg, written by the Coen brothers, and performed by Tom Hanks.
+You put these people together, they will film your ordinary day like it was an Oscar-worthy piece.

-Bridge of Spies is a daring tale of the Cold War times through our protagonist James D. Donovan who has to defend Soviet KGB agent in the US court to exchange him with Rudolf Abel and another US pilot.
+Bridge of Spies is a daring tale of the Cold War times through our protagonist James D. Donovan ,who has to defend a Soviet KGB agent in the US court to exchange him with Rudolf Abel and another US pilot.

 Director: Steven Spielberg